grodansparadis/vscp-ux/README.md

 <h4>Demos</h4>

-VSCP websocket demo code is in the subfolder *testws* and VSCP REST demo code is in the subfolder *rest*.
+You will find the demo code in the demo subfolder.
 The *index.html* file in it will take you to it and give some further instructions.
-The folder contains a few demos on how to use the VSCP widgets and demonstrates the VSCP daemon websocket and REST interface.
+The folder contains a few demos on how to use VSCP widgets and demonstrates the VSCP daemon websocket and REST interface.

 In the configuration file this is set as